 \emph{Proof of Theorem \ref{T:Rough_classical_Euler}.} The proof is quite long.
-Here, we will only outline the main ideas, expanding on in the ensuing Sections and referring to \cite{Disconzi-Luo-Mazzone-Speck-2022} for more details.
-The logic of the argument is presented in Figure \ref{F:Flowchart}.
+Here, we will only outline the main ideas, expanding on them the ensuing sections and referring to \cite{Disconzi-Luo-Mazzone-Speck-2022} for more details.
+The logic of the argument is presented in Fig.~\ref{F:Flowchart}.

 The strategy for proving Theorem \ref{T:Rough_classical_Euler} is the following:

 \begin{enumerate} \item We will use known techniques from quasilinear wave equations (energy and Strichartz estimates) to control the wave-part of the system.
 This requires, in particular, controlling the acoustic geometry (the regularity of the characteristic surfaces of the acoustical metric, i.e., the sound cones).
 For this, one needs to derive complementary estimates for several geometric quantities associated with the sound cones. \item We need to control the transport variables at a consistent amount of regularity as in the previous item.
 Energy estimates for transport equations are not enough and there are no Strichartz estimates for transport equations.
 We will instead combine the transport-type energy estimates with elliptic estimates and exploit structural features of the equations. \item Transport variables appear as source terms in the acoustic geometry, thus we need to handle their interaction\footnote{Note that this is a feature of a problem with multiple characteristic speeds.}. \end{enumerate}